Biographical Sketch --

 Lawrence H. Goulder is the Shuzo Nishihara Professor

 in Environmental and Resource Economics at Stanford University and Director of the Stanford Center for Environmental and Energy Policy Analysis.
-He is also the Kennedy-Grossman Fellow in Human Biology at Stanford;
+He is also

 at the National Bureau of Economic Research; and a University Fellow